-The Sinclair Community College (Sinclair) Satisfactory Academic Progress (SAP) Policy changed effective August 15, 2013.
-The following summary of policy provisions is provided.
+The Sinclair Community College (Sinclair) Satisfactory Academic Progress (SAP) Policy changed effective August 15, 2013 and was updated March 2, 2015.
+The following is a summary of policy provisions.

 There are no changes to the minimum requirements of SAP.
 They are:

 - Maintain at least a 2.0 cumulative GPA;